 - Current school

 - Medical information

 - Special Educational Needs

 - Passport details for the parents and pupils

 Digital copies are stored on a central file server managed by an in-house IT technician, with hard copies printed out and kept in a ring binder folder on Mrs Smith’s desk.
 When considering applications, staff involved will generally print off their own copies from the file server as there are no restrictions in accessing the information.

 What does this example tell us?

 Firstly, every school has an admissions process and every school will generally have a version of Mrs Smith managing it.
-The process and procedure in every school will generally vary.
+The process and procedure in every school will vary.
 The security protections afforded to hard copy documents and server / cloud based documents will also vary.

-We can tell immediately that the protections of the personal data within the process are weak, for the following reasons: the data is copied multiple times, there are not any obvious controls on the handling of the hard copy data, there is open access on the file server and through the hard copy ring binder, there are not sufficient controls in place to manage access to the personal data.
+We can tell immediately that the protections of the personal data within the process are weak for the following reasons: the data is copied multiple times, there are not any obvious controls on the handling of the hard copy data, there is open access on the file server and through the hard copy ring binder, and there are not sufficient controls in place to manage access to the personal data.

-The admissions process is something that a school will need to do given they have a legal duty, or are processing the data as it is necessary to prepare a contract of services.
+The admissions process is something that a school will need to do given they have a legal duty or are processing the data as it is necessary to prepare a contract of services.
 A DPIA is required where there is a ‘high risk’ to the rights and freedoms of an individual.
-To evaluate whether there is a risk, the organisation needs to do an initial assessment of the processing activity and workflow against a set criteria.
+To evaluate whether there is a risk, the organisation must do an initial assessment of the processing activity and workflow against a set criteria.
 The GDPR sets out 10 items, with processing activity hitting more than two of the ten requiring a full DPIA.